 - Hispanic Linguistics

 - Iberian or Latin American Literatures and Cultures

 M.A. and Ph.D. programs at UC Davis offer in-depth specialization in literary and cultural studies, as well as a track designed for those interested primarily in language study.
-The programs may be supplemented with offerings from other departments and programs, such as Comparative Literature, Linguistics, Critical Theory, Native American Studies and Chicana/o Studies.
-See the Graduate Student Handbook for more information.
+The programs may be supplemented with offerings from other departments and programs, such as Comparative Literature, Linguistics, Critical Theory, Native American Studies, Gender, Sexuality and Women's Studies and Chicana/o Studies.
 Mentoring Guidelines are available here.

 The expected time to degree is 2 years for M.A. students and 5 for Ph.D. students.
 The Department's placement record is excellent.
 Our recent graduates have accepted tenure track appointments at outstanding colleges and universities around the United States.

 The General Library and departmental libraries at Davis have extensive holdings, including a strong Spanish and Latin American collection.
 This collection is divided into five major categories: Literary History and Criticism, Spanish Literature, Individual Authors, Latin or Spanish American Literature, and Spanish Linguistics.